Itachi206/Chest-System/README.md

 # Chest-System
-Chest-System which is used in Many Games for Coins and Gems reward.
+I recreated the Chest System in Unity.
+Chest System is used in many games for Coin and Gems Reward.
+I implement various game programming patterns in this project to build scalable and modular code.
+Like MVC Pattern, Singleton Pattern, State Machine, etc.